lsst-sqre/sqr-049/index.rst

 Token authentication history
     Shows a paginated list of token authentication events for the user, divided into web sessions, user-created tokens, notebook tokens, and internal tokens.
+    The user can limit by token type or date, or click on a token to see its details.

+Token modification history
+    Shows a paginated list of token creation, revocation, and modification events for the user, divided into web sessions, user-created tokens, notebook tokens, and internal tokens.
-    The user can limit by token type or date, or click on a token to see its details and the authentication events relevant to it.
+    The user can limit by token type or event date, or click on a token to see its details.

 Admin interface
 ---------------

-Any admin user can impersonate a user and see the same pages that user would see.
+Any administrator can impersonate a user and see the same pages that user would see.
 When this is happening, every page displays a banner indicating that impersonation is being done and identifying the actual user.

-Admin users also have access to two additional pages:
+Administrators also have access to additional pages:

+Admin list
+    List all current administrators.
+    An administrator can be deleted from this page if they aren't the last administrator.
+    A new administrator can be added by username.
+    Currently, usernames are not validated.
+    Eventually, they will be validated against the user management system.

+Admin history
+    Lists (with pagination) changes to the list of administrators.

 Admin token list
     Lists (with pagination) all of the current-valid tokens known to the system.